mrchv/mrchv/README.md

 ### I'm a QA Engineer

-I'm Dmitrii Marichev, IT enthusiast hailing from Sacramento, California.
+I'm Dmitrii Marichev, an IT enthusiast hailing from Sacramento, California.
 But originally, I'm from Nizhny Novgorod, Russia.

 Back in 2014, I proudly earned my degree in Finance and Credit from Lobachevsky State University of Nizhny Novgorod (NNSU).
 While I was at it, I had a knack for physics, mathematics, and programming, so I also attended a lyceum with a strong focus on these subjects.